Podcast: Play in new window | Download

 Use email to stay in touch, and share your sell sheet with all of your leads, and your current customers.
 Email bookstore managers, library book-buyers, book reviewers, and print and online media about your new book.

 4. Direct Mail Marketing

 Direct mail will get your sell sheet directly into the hands of potential book buyers.
 The very buyers that might not have been able to find you or your book in today’s crowded book market in the first place.
 The sell sheet is also your chance to lead them to your website.

 This is where you must provide more marketing material for your book, and also impress them with information about you.
 Non-chain bookstores and library mail addresses can easily be found online.
 And your own customer mail list can also provide a great source of names and addresses.

-Whenever you present at a conference, or have a set-up at a trade-show, or teach a class, use the sell sheet as a hand-out.
+Whenever you present at a conference, or have a set-up at a trade show, or teach a class, use the sell sheet as a hand-out.
 If you have an office that clients and prospects visit, leave the sell sheet at the receptionist’s desk where it can easily be seen by all visitors.

 If you start out by utilizing these five basic ways to get your sell sheet into the “right hands”, you will quickly make a great impression and increase your chances of selling more books, and also bring in new clients.
 By “right hands” I mean the “appropriate audience” for your particular book.

 These are the people who would benefit from the information that you are sharing in your book.
-The five ways, or places, or methods given above, are all easily within your grasp.
-If you create a very professional-looking sell sheet, and utilize all five ways together, you will have created a powerful, effective, and profitable marketing program for your book – and for your business.
+The five ways, or places, or methods are given above, are all easily within your grasp.
+If you create a very professional-looking sell sheet and utilize all five ways together, you will have created a powerful, effective, and profitable marketing program for your book – and for your business.